datacoves/docs/docs/how-tos/airflow/run-dbt.md

 # How to run dbt from an Airflow worker

 Airflow synchronizes a git repository's [configured git branch](/how-tos/datacoves/how_to_environments#services-configuration) every minute.
+(The branch specified in  the `Git branch name` field in the environment's DAGs sync configuration)

 To run `dbt` commands easily, we provide a pre-configured virtual environment with the necessary python dependencies such as dbt.
 Our Airflow Operator also does the following automatically: